 The Icelandic nation would not have survived the harsh conditions throughout the centuries without the Icelandic sheep.
 The breed, the characteristic meat and the natural environment of the farms, starts and ends with Icelandic heritage.
 “Where sheep lives, man lives.”
 Laxness wrote.

-Iceland is the world’s youngest landmass, surrounded by the North Atlantic on the cusp of the Arctic Circle.
-The ewes bring their lamb into the fertile, pristine pastures.
-No other breed can quite reach the same standard.
-From purity of breed to purity of pastures – Icelandic Lamb is the world’s purest species, reared in the world’s purest environment.
-Farmers’ methods and traditions are pure.
-Nature does the work so that when it comes to natural rearing and animal welfare, nothing compares to Icelandic lamb. producing a premium product, the consumer is ensured top quality, pure-bred Icelandic Lamb!
-Meat, free from pesticides, herbicides, hormones, growth-promoting antibiotics and GMOs.
-This It is this Icelandic purity that sets a standard that other lamb producing nations no one simply can’t compete with.
+Iceland is one of the world’s youngest land masses, surrounded by the North Atlantic and on the cusp of the Arctic Circle.
+Icelandic Lamb is the world’s purest breed, reared in the world’s purest natural environment.
+The farmers’ methods and traditions are natural.
+Nature does the work, so when it comes to natural rearing and animal welfare, nothing compares to Icelandic lamb.
+The meat is free from pesticides, herbicides, hormones, growth-promoting antibiotics and GMOs.
+This Icelandic quality sets a standard that few can compete with.

 Taste unrivaled globally

-The taste of Icelandic Lamb is unrivaled globally.
-Tender, fine-textured meat from a pure breed, flavored by the wild pastures of untainted Icelandic nature.
-Fortified by freedom, Icelandic lamb’s has subtle spicy flavors originating in the wild herbs and berries the lambs graze on.
-From red clover to Arctic thyme, sedge, willow, thrift and angelica.
-Together with the properties of the breed – being rich in Omega-3 and iron – Icelandic Lamb has a distinctive game-like flavor that creates a taste experience beyond compare.
+The taste of Icelandic Lamb is unrivaled globally with its tender, fine-textured meat flavored by the wild pastures of the untainted Icelandic nature.
+Icelandic lamb’s subtle spicy flavors originate in the wild herbs and berries the lambs graze on, from red clover to Arctic thyme, sedge, willow, thrift and angelica.
+Together with the breed being rich in Omega-3 and iron, Icelandic Lamb has a distinctive game-like flavor that creates a unique taste experience.